Skip to content

 use:

-Now that you have an input to generate code for, we need to define a buf.gen.yaml and specify what protoc plugins you want to use.
+Now that you have an input to generate code for, you need to define a buf.gen.yaml file and specify which protoc plugins you want to use.
+Copy the code for the language or framework you want to generate for and create a new buf.gen.yaml in the same directory as the buf.yaml file:

 plugins: